maxtkc/mvths-wiki/docs/020-potentiometers.rst

 A and B to 5V and ground (the order does not matter) creates what is called a voltage divider.
 This allows the voltage measured at W (between W and gound) to vary between the high voltage on your circuit (5 Volts) and ground.

+Note that potentiometers are very much like voltage dividers except that you can vary the voltage by turning a knob.

 Exercise
 ~~~~~~~~